Breaking News | Tinubu mourns publisher, Nda-Isaiah

 “His death is a blow to the journalism profession, which he served with all his heart.”

-“I also extend my condolences to Etsu Nupe, His Royal Highness, Alhaji Yahaya Abubakar; the Niger Governor, Alhaji Abubakar Bello, and the government and people of Niger State for the loss of their illustrious son.
+“I also extend my condolences to Etsu Nupe, His Royal Highness, Alhaji Yahaya Abubakar; the Niger Governor, Alhaji Abubakar Bello and the the government and people of Niger State for the loss of their illustrious son.

 “I pray that the soul of our friend, Nda-Isaiah finds eternal rest,” Tinubu said.